john-a-ellis/Credit_Card_Fraud/README.md

 `   macro avg       0.95      0.81      0.87    138930`
 `weighted avg       1.00      1.00      1.00    138930`

+Next we reviewed an ensemble random forest model which was much more performant than the previous two models.
+With this model we started to see a more acceptable balanced accuracy score (.81) but the model was able to predict fraudulent transacitons 62% of the time.

 ### 4. XGBoost with postive scaling of labels
 `        Confusion Matrix: XGBoost Baseline Model`